 At the end of the course the student will have further developed the following skills and competences:

-- Ability to demonstrate knowledge and understanding of essential concepts, principles and applications that are related to the differential and integral calculus of many variables, as well as to the vector analysis.
+- Ability to demonstrate knowledge and understanding of essential concepts, principles and applications that are related to the partial differential equations of first and second (elliptic, parabolic and hyperbolic type) order.

 - Ability to apply such knowledge to the solution of problems in other fields of the wide conception of theoretical and applied mathematics, related to the science of Chemical Engineering, or to the solution of multidisciplinary problems.